kuku9-net/don/content/_index.en.md

 as philosophy is shared inside the membrane.

 There is an aggregation bot to create a membrane that function in such a way.
+I hope that each aggregation bot will play a role in sharing a own philosophy and that the number of aggregation bots for various philosophies will increase.

 {{< center aggregation.webp smaller >}}